 Other effects of sugar addiction:

-How to put it right:
+How to put it right in one week:

 1. switch from white carbohydrates to brown, for example brown rice instead of white, wholegrain bread instead of white bread.
 Add quinoa, sweet potato, beans and lentils to your meals.
 This means starting with an audit of your kitchen to remove any of the tempting sugary foods and replacing them with wholesome fresh food, wholegrains, fruits and vegetables, nuts and seeds, fish, lean meats and and vegetarian proteins.

 2. include a small handful of nuts combined with berries, apple, or an orange between meals instead of crisps and sweets